jdevfullstack-tutorials/learn-to-code/README.md

 ## My First Computer Exposure
 I was only exposed to computers when I was in college!
 Imagine!
 And it was actually required for our courses.
-At first I was so afraid, because that's a new thing to be learned and my Facebook account was even made by my friend.
+At first I was so afraid, because that was a new thing to be learned and my Facebook account was even made by my friend.

 Then, I was provided by my mother a new laptop, an HP Pavilion netbook.